+Homesteaders Take Note!
 Ideal Ranch land with Creek running through property.
 Currently Hay Farm in Ag status.
 Some of the best Dry Farming in the country.
 Power and Phone at Property Line.
 Fruit and Nut Trees, Berries, Grapes all Grow here.
 Level tillable land.
 Don't make the mistake of comparing other parcels without utilities at the property line or that are unusable because they are up hillsides or covered in trees with land that is not tillable.
 Good usable land.

-Deeded Land within the Boundaries of the 12 Tribes Reservation.
+Deeded Land within the Boundaries of the Colville Reservation.
 Tribal Funding and Members welcomed but you do not need to be tribal nor Native American to purchase this fee property.
 Deed states under County jurisdiction.
-See Deeded Land Law for more information.

 The Greater Colville Area consists of three Counties of Northeast Washington.
 The area surrounds the North Columbia River from the Canadian Border to the Spokane Reservation.
 It is an area abundant with wildlife and recreational opportunities.
 The two main communities in the area are Kettle Falls and Colville.
 Click on the links to learn more.